Request a Consultation

 You will notice an immediate change in your appearance once your facelift is complete, but it will take some time for your face to fully heal.
 As bruising and swelling goes away and your incision lines fade, your face will appear much more youthful and well toned than before your surgery.
 Patients are often able to take up to ten years off their appearance while still maintaining a very natural look.

-For more information about eyelid surgery, please contact us online or call our Camarillo practice at 805-491-9535 to schedule your consultation with one of our Southern California board certified plastic surgeons.
-All cosmetic consultations are complimentary at Pacifica Center for Plastic Surgery in Camarillo.
+For more information about eyelid surgery, please contact us online or call our Camarillo or Santa Barbara office to schedule your consultation with board-certified plastic surgeon Dr. Daniel Kolder.
+All cosmetic consultations are complimentary at Pacifica Center for Plastic Surgery.

 While a facelift is a relatively safe procedure, all surgeries pose potential risks.
 Some of the possible risks associated with a facelift procedure include: